Go Ad-Free

 Most statin-type drugs are now available generically.
 That means they are affordable.
 Insurance companies are relatively happy paying for such inexpensive medications and co-pays won’t break the bank.

 The cost of Nexletol is a lot higher than generic statins!
 Let’s assume for a moment that your insurance company does not approve the drug.
-According to GoodRx, the “average retail price” for a month’s supply would be about $465.
-Even using a coupon, the cost is likely to be over $400.
+According to GoodRx, the “average retail price” for a month’s supply would be about over $500.
+Using a GoodRx coupon/Savings Card, the cost is likely to be around $231.

 Nexletol Is NOT a Statin!